austindkoenig/Human-Activity-Recognition/README.md

 Furthermore, there are fewer than 1,000 samples in the entire dataset, although the samples are rather large in shape.
 In cases with so many features and so few samples, our performance is certainly hindered.

 Proposed Solutions:
+0. Do nothing
 1. Test a variety of algorithms
 2. Use a resampling technique
 3. Generate synthetic samples
 4. Slices observation sequences to create more samples
 5. Omit underpopulated classes from study

+The first option is what we'll call the null solution.

 Solution 1 is the most obvious solution, and should be done in many cases to juxtapose model evaluations for the best results possible.